Terrence Building

 The Terrence Building is an abandoned high-rise building and former psychiatric hospital in the Azalea neighborhood of Rochester, New York.
 Opened in 1959, the 16-story tower was once the home of the Rochester State Hospital, serving as a mental ward that boasted 1,000 beds until it closed in 1995.
 The empty building, which was one of the largest mental health facilities built in the United States, continues to rise above the southern outskirts of the city to this day.

+The Terrence Building is considered to be one of the most haunted places in Rochester, New York by Rochester locals.

 History

 The Terrence Building was first opened in 1959 as a psychiatric hospital building in addition to housing a geriatrics facility.
 It became the new home of the Rochester State Hospital, which had existed since 1891 after replacing the Monroe County Insane Asylum.
 The tower had a different department on each floor, in addition to a general hospital on the 13th and 14th floor, with the 5th floor housing the criminally insane and the basement holding a lab and morgue.
 During the building's history, allegations of patient abuse within the tower's premises often surfaced.
 Furthermore, many of the patients were treated as "lost causes, impossible to reintegrate with society" and were essentially locked away inside the tower.

 The tower was eventually closed down in 1995 as one of several buildings shuttered in the 1990s by the now-named Rochester Psychiatric Center, and patients were moved to newer buildings of the surrounding campus.
 Since then, the empty Terrence Building had become a popular destination for urban explorers, similar to the Rochester subway tunnels.

 In 2019, a fire broke out in the building's lobby.
 Several individuals were escorted from the building as the fire was later ruled an arson.